-7 Wherein might "the faith" consist?
+7 Wherein might "the Faith" consist?
 Jude evidently contrasts it with what the "certain men" of verse 4 believe, teach and do, as explained in the following verses.
-I take it that for Jude "the faith" refers to the sum of Biblical values, the Biblical worldview or philosophy of life.
+I take it that for Jude "the Faith" refers to the sum of Biblical values, the Biblical worldview or philosophy of life.
+It has been "committed" to us to put into practice, but also to defend.
+Who in North America or Europe is 'contending for the Faith', even a little bit?
+Both those continents are now anti-Christian.